 A Political Primer

-I wrote this primer because the hidden world of deep politics, as opposed to open world of electoral politics, is extremely difficult to penetrate.
+A primer such as this is necessary because the world of deep politics - as opposed to that of electoral politics - is extremely difficult to penetrate.
 This is true mainly because those in power actively obscure the facts about their social dominance.
 For the ecologically concerned the situation is even worse because we frequently project our morality onto the rest of society.
-We thereby ignore the possibility that a well-organized minority could manipulate the majority for its own narrow and frequently brutal purposes.
+We thereby ignore the possibility that a well-organized minority could manipulate the majority for its narrow purposes.
 For these and other reasons, even the most intelligent and educated among us often stumble badly when we enter the political domain.

 Because the essence of real politics is power, I begin with this nettlesome topic.